rqres/Sauteq/README.md

 # Sauteq

-A recipe generator built with Next.js 13, the OpenAI API, Supabase, Clerk and Tailwind CSS.
+An AI recipe generator built with Next.js 13, the OpenAI API, Supabase, Clerk and Tailwind CSS.